Saturday, 8 July 2017

 DKW's first car - the 1928 DKW P-15.
 The car had no chassis but was built around a self supporting plywood body.
 A two cylinder two-stroke engine was mounted in the front driving the rear wheels.
 It was an adequate arrangement but three years later DKW would have a new, more powerful engine using the Schnerle process that would create an entirely new car for it - the Front.

 The DKW F1 had been designed under Jorge Rasmussen's supervision.
 The car's successor, the F2, was improved and styled by the new Auto-Union central design office.
-Part of the design office's role was to economise by standardising fittings across the marques.
+Part of the design office's role was to economize by standardizing fittings across the marques.
 The Front range's rapid development went a long way towards establishing a distinctive 'Auto-Union' style.

 1930 DKW PS600.
 The PS600 was DKW's second car.
 Like its predecessor the P-14, it was powered by a 600cc two cylinder two-stroke engine driving the rear wheels by a traditional transmission.
 The car was originally developed as a racer and in its first race use by Rasmussen's son Ove it did not have a reverse gear.
 Nevertheless, the car was handsome and performed well so the car went on sale in 1930.
 The car was withdrawn in 1931 after the Front was released.